On large deviations in the averaging principle for SDE's with a "full dependence", correction: Auxiliary lemmas

 If $\hat\psi$ is close enough to $\psi^n_s$ then there exists a value

 and

 \end{Lemma}

 We added to the original assertion the property that $\chi^n_t$ may be chosen piecewise linear.
-Indeed, such functions are used in the proof; see Freidlin and Wentzell (1984), Section 7.5.
-The existence of $\beta_s$ asserted in the lemma also follows from the proof; see Freidlin and Wentzell (1984) or Freidlin (1978).
+Indeed, such functions are used in the proof; see \cite[Section 7.5]{Freidlin and Wentzell (1984)}.
+The existence of $\beta_s$ asserted in the lemma also follows from the proof; see \cite{Freidlin (1978)} or \cite{Freidlin and Wentzell (1984)}.
 Assertions about $\hat\psi$ and $\hat\beta_s$ also added to the original assertion can be deduced from the proof using similar arguments.

 In fact, there is a little gap in the original proof, namely, an additional assumption was used which was not formulated explicitly.
-This is why we have to present a precise statement and give necessary comments on it in the Appendix.
+This is why we present a precise statement and give necessary comments in the Appendix.